-The Governor's Highway Safety Office (GHSO) is Tennessee's advocate for highway safety.
+The Tennessee Highway Safety Office (THSO) is Tennessee's advocate for highway safety.
 This office works with law enforcement officials, judicial personnel and community advocates to coordinate activities and initiatives relating to the human behavioral aspects of highway safety.

 Sgt.
 Richard King